DugongGames/TransitionSample/README.md

 TransitionSample
 ================

 Uses TansitionKit.
-Just fire it up in Unity.
+Open the MainMenu scene and give it a run.